Aliases for ILF2 Gene

 GeneCards Summary for ILF2 Gene

 ILF2 (Interleukin Enhancer Binding Factor 2) is a Protein Coding gene.
-Among its related pathways are B cell receptor signaling pathway (KEGG) and Immune System.
+Among its related pathways are Innate Immune System and B cell receptor signaling pathway (KEGG).
 GO annotations related to this gene include poly(A) RNA binding and double-stranded RNA binding.
 An important paralog of this gene is ZFR2.

 UniProtKB/Swiss-Prot for ILF2 Gene